shriram-c253/TDAAProject/Results.md

 ## bMST using Prim's Algorithm
+This test was performed on the dataset `alpha_weighted`.
-For this experiment, Prim's algorithm was run on the input graphs and 25 perturbations of them with a varying degree bound.
+For this experiment, Prim's algorithm was run on the input graphs and their perturbations with a varying degree bound.
 It was observed that for all the input graphs, the minimum degee of the spanning tree was at least 3.
 The results are as follows:

 ### Degree Bound = 3
 | Graph      | Average time across Perturbations (in s) | Standard Deviation across Perturbations (in s)     | Successful Runs (maximum = 26)